dr-ni/aec_cmdline/README.md

 sudo make uninstall
 ```

-## Configuration
+## Configuration loopback device

-The alsa-loopback configuration file is installed at /etc/alsa/conf.d/50-aec.conf
+The alsa-loopback configuration file (for 8 kHz sampling rate `AEC`) is installed at /etc/alsa/conf.d/50-aec.conf.
+It should be modified to fit to your local audio setup.

 ----